-In psalm 23, the psalm of David, God is described as the good shepherd.
-If we think of a shepherd we might associate him to somebody uneducated and poor.
+In Psalm 23, the Psalm of David, God is described as the good shepherd.
+If we think of a shepherd we might associate him with somebody uneducated and poor.
 Jesus was poor when he was on earth.
-He was born in a stable, had simple cloths and spend his time with those that are sick, poor and expelled from society.
-Those that long for status and the richness of this world will not understand how somebody claiming to be God would not want to surround himself with richness of this planet and gold and diamonds as well as powerful people.
+He was born in a stable, had simple clothes, and spent his time with those who were sick, poor, and expelled from society.
+Those who long for status and the riches of this world don’t understand how somebody claiming to be God would not want to surround himself with riches, gold, diamonds, and powerful people.

-However the christian God is different: his richness is not in any way connected with earthly trumpery.
-Jewels, diamonds, gold and earthly status are worthless to god.
-God is almighty and can have everything if he wants, however the only true things that count for him are richness in spirit and virtues and Jesus is well endowed with those: richness of good deeds, love, joy, honesty and peace.
+However, the Christian God is different: his wealth is not in any way connected with earthly trumpery.
+Jewels, diamonds, gold, and earthly status are worthless to God.
+God is almighty and can have everything if he wants; however, the only things that count to him are richness in spirit and virtue.
+Jesus is well endowed with richness of good deeds, love, joy, honesty, and peace.

-Those that trust the christian God do not need to have any fear and can build on those richnesses of spirit and virtue, can trust that God himself is their good shepherd and will lead them to the right place and give them whatever they need.
+Those who trust the Christian God do not need to have any fear.
+They can build on the riches of spirit and virtue, and they can trust that God himself is their good shepherd and will lead them to the right place and give them whatever they need.

 The LORD is my shepherd, I lack nothing.

 He makes me lie down in green pastures,

 he leads me beside quiet waters,

 He guides me along the right paths for his name’s sake.